Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Riesz Spaces

 \end{proof}

-\subsection{Decidability -- Proof of Theorem \ref{thm:modal_free_decidability}}
+\subsection{Decidability -- Proof of Theorem~\ref{thm:modal_free_decidability}}

 The previous results give us a simple algorithm for deciding if a hypersequent $G$ is derivable in the system \hr .
+We do not claim that this algorithm is optimal, and we merely prove that it has elementary complexity.
+It is valuable, however, because it will be adaptable to the context of the more complex system \hmr.

 The algorithm works in two steps: \begin{enumerate} \item the problem of deciding if $G$ is derivable is reduced to the problem of deciding if a finite number of atomic hypersequents $G_1,\dots, G_n$ are derivable. \item A decision procedure for atomic hypersequents is executed and it verifies if all hypersequents computed at the first step are derivable. \end{enumerate}

-The first step consists in applying recursively all possible logical rules to $G$ until atomic premises $G_1,...,G_n$ are obtained (see Figure \ref{fig:algo_to_inv} on page \pageref{fig:algo_to_inv}).
-Indeed, the CAN--free invertibility Theorem \ref{thm:modal_free_invertibility} guarantees that $G$ is derivable if and only if all the atomic hypersequents obtained in this way are derivable.
+The first step consists in applying recursively all possible logical rules to $G$ until atomic premises $G_1,...,G_n$ are obtained (see Figure~\ref{fig:algo_to_inv} on page \pageref{fig:algo_to_inv}).
+Indeed, the CAN-free invertibility Theorem~\ref{thm:modal_free_invertibility} guarantees that $G$ is derivable if and only if all the atomic hypersequents obtained in this way are derivable.

-The second step can be performed using Lemma \ref{lem:modal_free_lambda_prop} which states that the hypersequent $G_{i}$ is derivable if and only if there exists a sequence of real numbers $\vec{s}\in\mathbb{R}_{\geq 0}$ satisfying a system of (in)equations.
-This can be expressed directly by a (existentially quantified) formula in the first order theory of the real--closed field $FO(\mathbb{R},+,\times,\leq)$.
-It is well known that this theory is decidable and admits quantifier elimination \cite{tarski1951,GRIGOREV198865}.
+The second step can be performed using Lemma~\ref{lem:modal_free_lambda_prop} which states that the hypersequent $G_{i}$ is derivable if and only if there exists a sequence of real numbers $\vec{t}\in\mathbb{R}_{\geq 0}$ satisfying the system of (in)equations of Lemma~\ref{lem:modal_free_lambda_prop}.
+This can be expressed directly by a (existentially quantified) formula in the first order theory of the real-closed field $FO(\mathbb{R},+,\times,\leq)$.
+It is well known that this theory is decidable and admits quantifier elimination~\cite{tarski1951,GRIGOREV198865}.
 Thus it is possible to decide if this formula is satifiable or not, that is, if the atomic hypersequent $G_i$ is derivable or not.

-The idea behind the above algorithm, reducing the problem of derivability to the problem of verifying the satisfiability of formulas in the first order theory of the real--closed field, can in fact be pushed forward.
-Not only we can decide if $G$ is derivable or not, but we can return a formula $\phi\in FO(\mathbb{R},+,\times,\leq)$ which describes the set of real--values assigned to the scalars in $G$ that admits a derivation.
-For example, as explained in Section \ref{subsec:modal_free_main_results}, consider the following simple hypersequent
+The idea behind the above algorithm, reducing the problem of derivability to the problem of verifying the satisfiability of formulas in the first order theory of the real-closed field, can in fact be pushed forward.
+Not only we can decide if $G$ is derivable or not, but we can return a formula $\phi\in FO(\mathbb{R},+,\times,\leq)$ which describes the set of real-values assigned to the scalars in $G$ that admits a derivation.
+For example, as explained in Section~\ref{subsec:modal_free_main_results}, consider the following simple hypersequent

 Not only this hypersequent is derivable for a fixed scalar $r\in\mathbb{R}_{>0}$, but the hypersequent